HCPS-OTIS/tools/templates/chromebooks.md

 Screen not displaying
 Screen not displaying an image.
 Reseated battery and video cables.

+Screen is glitching
+Screen has visible glitching on it.
+There are no signs of physical damage.
+Swapping with a known working screen fixes the issue.
+Swapping this known broken screen into other devices reproduces the issue.

 Touchscreen
 Device touchscreen is not working/malfunctioning.
 Reseated battery and display cables and powerwashed Chromebook to no effect.